 Many businesses in Asia Pacific have started thinking about long term supply chain planning.
 New Zealand businesses also need to think along these lines.
 Building a more resilient business model and being prepared to respond to disruption are key priorities.

-The signing of RCEP can have an important role to play.
-The signing itself will have an immediate impact by sending a positive message about how the leading economies in Asia Pacific are looking to free trade and maintaining multilateral trading systems to promote economic growth and recovery.
-Not only will this help the region to build a stronger foundation and encourage greater regional collaboration, it will also shift focus towards Asia from elsewhere when important supply chain decisions are being made.
+The introduction of RCEP is significant.
+The signing itself had an immediate impact by sending a positive message about how the leading economies in Asia Pacific are looking to free trade and maintaining multilateral trading systems to promote economic growth and recovery.
+RCEP helps the region continue to build stronger foundations and will shift the focus towards Asia when important supply chain decisions are being made.